Yeovil Hospital: History

 The hospital has its origins in a general dispensary established at the suggestion of Dr Elias Taylor Warry in a cottage in Kingston in March 1858.
 This was replaced by a purpose-built facility at Batt's Corner known as Fiveways Hospital in 1872.
 This was, in turn, replaced by an improved facility in Bide's Gardens which was designed by Paul Waterhouse and officially opened as Yeovil General Hospital by the Prince of Wales on 19 July 1923.
 It joined the National Health Service in 1948.

 The current facility was designed by Sir Percy Thomas & Son and construction started in Higher Kingston in 1968.
 It was officially opened by Prince Edward, Duke of Kent on 15 October 1973.
 It was refurbished, creating a new coronary care unit, intensive care unit and private patient ward at a cost of £9.3 million, in 2000.
 A 24-bed extension was completed in April 2016.

 On 1 April 2023, Yeovil District Hospital NHS Foundation Trust merged with Somerset NHS Foundation Trust, which now manages the hospital.

 On 13 May 2025, it was announced that the special care baby unit and inpatient maternity services at Yeovil Hospital would be suspended for 6 months after a warning notice was issued by the CQC.
-As of 19 May 2025, expectant mothers will have to travel to either Musgrove Park Hospital in Taunton, Dorset County Hospital in Dorchester or Royal United Hospital in Bath to receive maternity care.
+Since 19 May 2025, expectant mothers have had to travel to either Musgrove Park Hospital in Taunton, Dorset County Hospital in Dorchester or Royal United Hospital in Bath to receive maternity care.
+Maternity and special care baby services will be reinstated on 21 April 2026.